jaejinchoi/FFP/versions/2v.3.x/readme.md

 * Option [-v] shows a program profile
 * 2v.3.0 fully supports user-defined option [-k]

+2022-11-5
+* An option '-p' to print features and the count in plain format, which takes more space

 2022-4-5
 * FFP distance; add option to use TAB a row name separater, instead of PHYLIP format that limit row names up to 9 characters